N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 5.md

    Tyler C: Start looking at what we'll need to do for our presentation in a few weeks.\
    Jeysen A: go more in-depth with the front end of the webpage and adjust the project to meet the professor’s expectations.\
    Elian Z: review and figure out what else needs to be done with the front end part of the project.\
+   Ibrahim H: Review our project and try to make it fit the comments.\

 ### Next Steps

   Nick R: Rework the project to fit a better audience, create better user stories, and work on the next set of deliverables.
+  Ibrahim H: Try to make the project fit a marketable audience and focus on developing one game for this project.